googleapis/google-api-nodejs-client/src/apis/siteVerification/README.md

 # siteVerification

-> Verifies ownership of websites or domains with Google.
+> The Google Site Verification API lets applications automate the process of managing ownership records for websites and domains.

 ## Installation